Affordable Care Act Pros And Cons – What You Need To Know

 2. Affordable for many people

-Insurance companies are now bound to spend at least 80 percent of insurance premiums on medical care and improvements.
+Insurance companies are bound to spend at least 80 percent of insurance premiums on medical care and improvements.
 The ACA also aims to prevent insurers from making unreasonable rate increases.
+Though insurance coverage isn’t entirely free, people now have a more comprehensive range of coverage options.

-3. Preexisting health conditions are now also covered under the ACA
+3. Pre-existing health conditions are now also covered under the ACA

-Before the ACA, a preexisting condition made it difficult for many people to get health insurance as most insurance companies wouldn’t cover treatment for these conditions because the illness or injury occurred before you were covered by their plans.
+Before the ACA, a pre-existing condition made getting health insurance difficult for many people.
+Most insurance companies wouldn’t cover treatment for these conditions because the illness or injury occurred before their plans surrounded you.
+Under the ACA, you can’t be denied coverage because of a health problem before you insured yourself.

 4. No more limits on care

-Prior to the ACA, at times people with chronic health problems ran out of insurance coverage as insurance companies set limits on the amount of money they would spend on an individual consumer.
+Before the ACA, people with chronic health problems often ran out of insurance coverage as insurance companies set limits on the amount of money they would spend on an individual consumer.
+Insurance companies can no longer limit the scope they provide their customers.

 5. More screenings being covered

-The ACA covers many screenings and preventive services which have low copays or deductibles usually.
-The thought behind it is that with prevention you can avoid or delay major health problems later.
+The ACA covers many screenings and preventive services, usually with low copays or deductibles.
+The thought behind it is that you can avoid or delay significant health problems later with prevention.
+Healthier consumers lead to lower costs over time.
+Diabetes screening and early treatment may help prevent costly and debilitating treatment later.

 “The ACA is going to help all Americans have higher quality and less costly healthcare in the decades to come,” says Dr. Christopher Lillis, an internist in Virginia and a member of Doctors for America.